-Figure 5-20 Constraints Settings dialog box
+Figure 5-36 Constraints Settings dialog box

-- 2. Select Dynamic check to identify- - ☐ invalid object placement while placing objects-On Drop selected. - invalid object placement after moving objects-While Drag selected. - objects placed beyond the tray's boundaries-Outside Tray selected. - □ objects that overlap-Object Collision selected.
+- 2. Select Dynamic check to identify- - ☐ invalid object placement while placing objects-On Drop selected. - ☐ invalid object placement after moving objects-While Drag selected. - objects placed beyond the tray's boundaries-Outside Tray selected. - □ objects that overlap-Object Collision selected.

 Even if you do not use Dynamic Check when placing objects on the build tray, Objet Studio automatically checks if there is a problem with the positioning of objects on the tray before sending it to the printer.
-You can also manually check for problems after positioning objects (see "Tray Validation" on page 5-42).
+You can also manually check for problems after positioning objects (see "Tray Validation" on page 5-54).

-Note: Remember that Objet Studio calculates the space occupied by an object including the "bounding box" surrounding it (see Figure 5-33 on page 5-34).
+Note: Because of the unique characteristics of each type of model material and finish, always check valid placement after changing the material/finish.
+Remember that Objet Studio calculates the space occupied by an object including the "bounding box" surrounding it (see Figure 5-51 on page 5-45).